DTM9025/feh-sim-seed/src/subpages/help.md

 Clicking or tapping on the graph will place a label on the line at the chosen horizontal position.

-Don't forget that there is no amount of spending that can guarantee that you reach the goal.
-The 99th percentile shows a really high cost, but one out of every hundred people who read this will spend more than that next time they go to summon.
+Just as a reminder, just because a scenario has a very low probability doesn't mean it won't occur.
+The 99th percentile seems really unlikely, but one out of every hundred people will spend more than that next time they go to summon.